-3. MATHEMATICAL MODEL
+3 MATHEMATICAL MODEL

 As outlined in the previous section, the capacitive gyroscope comprises several rigid and elastic bodies as well as various electrostatic actuators and sensors.
 Therefore, the derivation of a mathematical model, suitable for a systematic controller design, is rather laborious.
-For this reason, specialized tools6 have been developed, which automatically derive the analytical equations of motion from CAD input data by dividing the device under consideration into so-called functional components.
+For this reason, specialized tools (Mair et al, 2009) have been developed, which automatically derive the analytical equations of motion from CAD input data by dividing the device under consideration into so-called functional components.
 For each functional component the energy or coenergy is calculated and Lagrange's formalism is applied to calculate the corresponding system of differential equations in symbolic form.
 The thus obtained equations of motion of the device usually cover a dynamic range far beyond the interest of the controller design.
 Hence, it is reasonable to perform a modal transformation of the system, resulting in a semi-symbolic mathematical model.
-In a next step, a modal order reduction can be carried out to provide a mathematical model with reduced complexity including solely the relevant dynamics for the controller design.^{2,6} Typically, the first primary and secondary differential modes as well as the first primary and secondary common modes are considered.
+In a next step, a modal order reduction can be carried out to provide a mathematical model with reduced complexity including solely the relevant dynamics for the controller design (Egretzberger, 2010; Mair et al, 2009).
+Typically, the first primary and secondary differential modes as well as the first primary and secondary common modes are considered.
 However, to demonstrate the idea of the nonlinear input transformation it is feasible to keep the equations as simple as possible and therefore we restrict ourselves to the relevant equation of motion of the primary oscillator.
-Assuming linear damping, linear stiffness and neglecting the effects of the coupling of the secondary oscillator, the equation of motion of the primary oscillator is given by the simple second order differential equation with the modal degree-of-freedom q_1 , the modal mass m_1 , the modal damping coefficient d_1 , the modal stiffness coefficient k_1 , the system output y_1 , the output coefficient c_1 and the nonlinear input force
+Assuming linear damping, linear stiffness and neglecting the effects of the coupling of the secondary oscillator, the equation of motion of the primary oscillator is given by the simple second order differential equation